petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay.md

 :::

 :::{grid-item-card}  Module 4: Identity Management & SSO
-:link: ./building-enterprise-websites-with-liferay/module-4.md
+:link: ./building-enterprise-websites-with-liferay/identity-management-and-sso.md

-Learn about identity management in Liferay so Clarity can provide secure login for its team members.
+Learn about both the different identity management features built into Liferay, as well as the services that can integrate with Liferay.
 :::

 :::{grid-item-card}  Module 5: Users & Permissions